Free Retail Calendar 2023

 Attention

-But then again in 2021, it was in June, so it’s better to start preparations early.
+But then again in 2021, Amazon Prime Day was in June, so it’s better to start preparations early.
 Mark the upcoming sales event in your ecommerce holiday calendar and don’t miss out.
-We shared some valuable tips on how to prepare effective Amazon PPC strategyand pump up your campaigns for Amazon Prime Day.
+We shared some valuable tips on how to prepare effective Amazon PPC strategy and pump up your campaigns for Amazon Prime Day.

 - July 7: World Chocolate Day